Jimmy Fallon V. Alec Baldwin: Whose Donald Trump Impression Is Best? [Video]

-Jimmy Fallon and Alec Baldwin competed against one another impersonating President Donald Trump.
+Jimmy Fallon and Alec Baldwin competed against one another by impersonating President Donald Trump.
 The impromptu battle focused on deportation, China, and a “banana burrito.”

 President Donald Trump has continued to ignite protests across the country, which is no laughing matter.
-However, Jimmy Fallon and Alec Baldwin managed to bring comedy to a dark situation on The Tonight Show on Thursday when the each gave their own impression of the controversial national leader, according to The Huffington Post.
+However, Jimmy Fallon and Alec Baldwin managed to bring comedy to a dark situation on The Tonight Show on Thursday when each man gave their own impression of the controversial leader, according to The Huffington Post.

-Alec Baldwin will be hosting Saturday Night Live this Saturday night for the 17th time.
+Alec Baldwin will be hosting Saturday Night Live this Saturday for the 17th time.
 Baldwin has had a gig on the NBC show, playing Donald Trump, since last year.

 During one of Fallon’s favorite recurring game segments called “Box of Lies” ― where Fallon and his guest guess whether the other is lying about a hidden object ― Alec Baldwin burst into his Trump persona while trying to lie about having a Chewbacca mask with a blonde wig in front of him.